Harihkvent/Career-Navigator/README.md

 - scikit-learn for ML operations
 - NLTK for text processing
 - Krutrim Cloud AI for intelligent analysis
-- MongoDB for data storage
+- MongoDB for data storage and file handling

 ## Prerequisites